 Try to get an Argaman Technologies copper mask if you are at higher risk (see above).
+I bought mine here.
 This novel mask uses a patented blend of pathogen-killing copper oxide.
 It has proven effective in multiple studies including a recent one by the CDC.
 The company rushed a million units to hospitals and are now sold out, but they are manufacturing more and planning to sell them on Amazon for individual purchase.
 There is not yet a release date so check Amazon periodically.
 The reason these masks work to prevent spread is that the copper-infused textile kill all germs on contact, so removing it won’t contaminate your fingers.
 The company is also planning to manufacture hospital fabrics—bedding, nurse uniforms, lab coats, scrubs, and curtains,—and this will likely reduce the spread of staph and other pathogens which are currently rampant at hospitals.

 Carry hand sanitizer in your pocket or purse and use it liberally when there is no soap and water available–after transactions in stores, using the gas pump, touching menus in restaurants, using exercise equipment, etc. Remember that your car keys, credit cards, and phone don’t have hands to wash themselves so consider wiping them down with alcohol regularly.

 Hydrate your nose.
 You may not have heard this advice but it makes sense.
 Dry mucus membranes are more susceptible to viruses.
 You can either use a neti pot or a nasal irrigation system like Neilmed.
 Here are instructions.